wp-plugins/si-contact-form/readme.txt

 1. Install automatically through the `Plugins`, `Add New` menu in WordPress, or upload the `si-contact-form` folder to the `/wp-content/plugins/` directory.

 2. Activate the plugin through the `Plugins` menu in WordPress.
-On the Admin screen use the Plugins side menu to select FS Contact Form configure the forms.
+On the Admin screen use the Plugins side menu to select FS Contact Form to configure the forms.

 3. You must add this shortcode `[si-contact-form form='1']` in a Page, Post, or Text Widget.
 You can find this shortcode on the Basic Settings tab of any form.
 Here is how to add the shortcode: Log into your blog admin dashboard.
 Click `Pages`, click `Add New`, add a title to your page, enter the shortcode `[si-contact-form form='1']` in the page.
 Uncheck `Allow Comments`, then click `Publish`.